Member-managed LLC

 Below is a breakdown of the typical rights and responsibilities of an LLC manager:

-• Liability of managers: A manager is not liable for the LLC’s debts and obligations.
+- Liability of managers: A manager is not liable for the LLC’s debts and obligations.
 However, they may be held liable to the LLC or its members.
 For example, a manager may be liable for a breach of fiduciary duty or of the operating agreement, or for voting for the unlawful distribution of the LLC’s assets.

-• Indemnification: An LLC manager may have financial protection against expenses and liabilities that may be incurred in defending themselves against claims based on their conduct.
+- Indemnification: An LLC manager may have financial protection against expenses and liabilities that may be incurred in defending themselves against claims based on their conduct.
 This is known as indemnification and some state LLC statutes require or permit the company to provide reimbursement.
 Other statutes where the LLC is not required to provide indemnification, instead require that the LLC has the authority to indemnify its managers and members.
 The circumstances under which the LLC will indemnify managers and members may be outlined in the operating agreement.

 Can a single-member LLC be manager-managed?

-If you decide that as an owner or member that you don’t want to manage the LLC, then you can choose to have your LLC may be manager-managed.
-For example, if your LLC owns a series of restaurants, you may want to appoint a manager to run each restaurant, manage employees, take care of inventory, etc. These responsibilities are all laid out in your operating agreement and the Articles of Organization.
+If you decide that as an owner or member that you don’t want to manage the LLC, then you can choose to have your LLC be manager-managed.
+For example, if your LLC owns a series of restaurants, you may want to appoint a manager to run each restaurant, manage employees, take care of inventory, etc. These responsibilities can all be laid out in your operating agreement and the Articles of Organization.

 How do I get started setting up a limited liability company (LLC)?